bechtle-cloudnative-community/ansible_role_rke2/README.md

 ansible_role_rke2
 =========

-This Role is itended to Install and update RKE2.
+This Role is itended to install and update RKE2.

-Tested with molcule on:
+Tested on:
  - Debian 11

 Requirements